|

 FILMOGRAPHY (ONLY REVIEWED ENTRIES)

-Johnny Depp is neither naturally talkative nor brawly and thus hasn't had the simple route to superstardom.
-Additionally, his looks aren't the typical, all-American you'll find in Brad Pitt, to which he has frequently been compared.
-They share, however, little other than age and period of breakthrough.
-The mentioned Scissorhands, along with Cry-Baby were Depp's first significant leading roles and gave him a position as, if nothing else, the new heartthrob around.
-But already with his next batch of films, Depp started to show his knack for choosing dark, often unconventional roles in alternative and/or independent productions.
-These were roles that not only suited him professionally, but also helped build a somewhat enigmatic and exotic image.
-And critics hailed his work in films such as What's Eating Gilbert Grape?, Ed Wood and Dead Man.
+Johnny Depp is neither naturally talkative nor brawny, so his path to superstardom hasn't been straightforward.
+His looks didn't fit the typical, all-American type, like Brad Pitt, with whom he has often been compared, since they're equal in age and both made a name for themselves around the same time.
+Scissorhands and Cry-Baby were Depp's first significant leading roles, establishing him as the new heartthrob of the early 1990s.
+But already with his next few films, Depp began to showcase his knack for choosing dark, often unconventional roles in alternative and independent productions.
+These were roles that not only suited him professionally but also helped create his somewhat enigmatic and exotic image.
+And the critics lauded his work in these films, such as What's Eating Gilbert Grape?, Ed Wood, and Dead Man.

-As the millenium closed in, Depp looked more and more as a superstar.
-With cameleon-like appearances, his screenpresence included everything to boyishly handsome to sleezy basket cases.
-Acclaimed work in Donnie Brasco (1997) and Fear and Loathing in Las Vegas (1998) was followed up by a handful of thriller/horror-films (The Ninth Gate, The Astronaut's Wife, Sleepy Hollow) and then a few smaller international productions (Before Night Falls, Chocolat).
-After successes with Blow and From Hell in 2001, Depp took a two year hiatus before returning with a fantastic performance in the rather uneven adventure Pirates of the Caribbean.
-The film earned Depp a first Oscar-nomination and confirmed his position as one of the business most sought-after performers.
+As the millennium drew to a close, Depp was about to reach superstar status.
+With his chameleon-like ability to alter his appearance, his screen presence ranged from boyishly handsome to sleazy basket cases.
+Acclaimed work in Donnie Brasco (1997) and Fear and Loathing in Las Vegas (1998) was followed by a string of thriller/horror films (The Ninth Gate, The Astronaut's Wife, Sleepy Hollow) and smaller international productions (Before Night Falls, Chocolat).
+After successes with Blow and From Hell in 2001, Depp took a two-year hiatus before returning with a fantastic performance in the blockbuster adventure Pirates of the Caribbean.
+The film earned him his first Oscar nomination and solidified his position as one of Hollywood's most sought-after leading men.

 Ed Wood (1994) Edward D. Wood, Jr.: I met Bela Lugosi.
 Pirates of the Caribbean (2003) Jack Sparrow: [to Weatherby Swann] I think we've all arrived at a very special place.
 Spiritually, ecumenically, grammatically.
 Will Turner: Where's Elizabeth? |